MichaelT-178/ForGuy/README.md

 NewSectionRefName,
 ```

 8. Now scroll up to the "template" section.
 Right above the last &lt;p&gt; tag with the class "scroll-up-btn" paste the following code.
+Replace NEW_SECTION_REF with the value of the "ref" attribute from step 1.
 Replace the YOUR_INDEX variables with the value you copied in step 4.
 Replace YOUR_SECTION_NAME with the name of your variable from step 5.

 ```
 <span class="scroll-up-link" v-html="processedTipContent(text[20].scrollToLinks)"></span>

 <!-- Your Section Name  -->
-<h2 class="gh-header-two" ref="NewSectionRefName">{{ text[YOUR_INDEX].title }}</h2>
+<h2 class="gh-header-two" ref="NEW_SECTION_REF">{{ text[YOUR_INDEX].title }}</h2>
 <p class="description-two">{{ text[YOUR_INDEX].desc }}</p>

 <div v-for="point in YOUR_SECTION_NAME" :key="point.id">